 Attorneys for ABC say the network in each of its broadcasts stated the U.S. Food and Drug Administration deemed the product safe to eat.

 The network news reports referred to BPI’s meat as “pink slime.”
 Judge Cheryle Gering dismissed some claims but allowed most to go forward.

 Gering ruled that ABC is not protected against liability by saying in its news reports that the product is beef, is safe and is nutritious.

-Jeffrey W. Schneider, senior vice president of ABC News, noted that the ruling was on a preliminary motion to dismiss, not on the wow look it merits of the case.
+Jeffrey W. Schneider, senior vice president of ABC News, noted that the ruling was on a preliminary motion to dismiss, not on the merits of the case.

-Beef Products Inc. attorney Erik Connolly said the company is pleased with the ruling and the company looks forward to starting discovery and ultimately presenting our case to viagra cheapest a jury.
+Beef Products Inc. attorney Erik Connolly said the company is pleased with the ruling and the company looks forward to starting discovery and ultimately presenting our case to a jury.